Newcomb High School

-Newcomb High School is a public high school in Newcomb, New Mexico (USA).
+Newcomb High School is a public high school in Newcomb, New Mexico, United States.
 Newcomb High is a part of the Central Consolidated School District along with Kirtland Central High School and Shiprock High School.
-The school colors are Kelly Green and Gold and the mascot is the Skyhawk.
+The school colors are kelly green and gold and the mascot is the Skyhawk.

 Athletics and activities

-Newcomb High School participates in NMAA's District 1-2A.
+Newcomb High School participates in NMAA's District 1-AAA.

 In 2019, the Newcomb boys basketball made history by appearing in their first state championship game.
 They would eventually take state runner-up and finished their season with an impressive record at 29–3.